These APIs provide facilities to find and work with other plugins and manage other plugins.

 Plugin Features API

-The plugin features API allows your plugin to “sign up” for additional capabilities and plugin system features that are normally disabled for backward compatibility.
+The plugin features API allows your plugin to “sign up” for additional capabilities and plugin system features that are normally disabled for backward compatibility or performance.
 This allows advanced plugins to “opt-in” to new behavior.

 Each feature is defined by a permanent string name.
 The feature string names will vary with the particular installation of X-Plane, so plugins should not expect a feature to be guaranteed present.